anindhya1/Particles/README.md

 # Particles
 ## Creating Generative Art through Processing using Heart-Rate sensor
+### (Brain Computer Interface version coming soon)

 This project is an extension of a research paper I had worked on and published in the International Journal of Innovative Technology and Exploring Engineering (IJITEE) in March 2020.